 John McGrath looks towards #MIF19

-Our Artistic Director John McGrath looks towards the Festival.
+Our Artistic Director and Chief Executive John McGrath looks towards the Festival.

 There was a day, around a year ago, when I was in New York.
 It was a crisp and beautifully sunny morning, and I was walking through Tompkins Square Park in the East Village – close to where I used to live, many years ago.
 I was on my way to meetings about MIF19, and in a bit of a rush as ever.
 Suddenly I stopped, something sank into my mind.
 My next three meetings were, I realised, with Philip Glass, Laurie Anderson and Yoko Ono.
 What would the young wannabe theatre director that used to hang out in this park have thought of a schedule like that?
 I stood still beneath the trees and breathed in the New York air.
 Sometimes you just have to take a moment to appreciate your good luck.